 Consider common debates about public taxation levels.
 Some people want the government to levy higher taxes and provide more services; others want lower taxes and fewer services.
-(In defiance of the facts, the former group would more commonly be associated with Democrats and the latter with Republicans.)
 Sometimes lower-tax supporters will assert, "Well, if you want higher taxes, why don't you start by volunteering to pay more tax yourself?"
 The public good argument and marginal-willingness-to-pay argument shows why that argument is fallacious.